shadybraden/loggifly/README.md

 <br>

-**LoggiFly** - A Lightweight Tool that monitors Docker Container Logs for predefined keywords 🔑 or regex patterns 🔍 and sends Notifications.<br>
+**LoggiFly** - A Lightweight Tool that monitors Docker Container Logs for predefined keywords or regex patterns and sends Notifications.

-Never miss critical container events again - Get instant alerts for security breaches, system errors, or custom patterns through your favorite notification channels. 🚀
+Get instant alerts for security breaches, system errors, or custom patterns through your favorite notification channels. 🚀

 **Ideal For**: